keen/pingpong/README.md

 $ git push heroku-eu master
 ```

 That's it!
-You should now have events from both datacenters going to the seem Keen IO project.
+You should now have events from both datacenters going to the same Keen IO project.
 At this time, you might want to add a new chart to your dashboard that shows the latency from each datacenter.

 ##### Use a different collection name locally